-Your professional florist will guide you through all the requirements and information they need during the consultation, this will be a time when you’ll be able to start discussing plans you have made for your wedding and also ideas you have regarding your wedding flowers.
+Your professional florist will guide you through all the information they need during your consultation.
+You’ll be able to start discussing plans you have made for your wedding and also ideas you have about your flowers.

 Start taking a look at images in weddings magazines, and marking the ones you like, or start a Pinterest board with things that catch your eye.
 This is very useful information to your florist – don’t feel that you need to choose specific flowers or even designs, but a collection of what you like will help your florist make suggestions and create wedding flowers that are tailored and perfect for you.

 It may be that you are going to your florist with an open mind, however, having some idea of the direction you wish the wedding decorations to take may be useful.
 If you haven’t already done so, do take a look at Planning your wedding flowers and also How to choose a theme for wedding flowers.